Inbound Marketing

 Why It Matters

-Starting in 2024, Chrome's third-party cookie deprecation and iOS App Tracking Transparency have destabilized the ad model that relied on external user tracking.
+Default third-party cookie blocking in Safari and Firefox plus iOS App Tracking Transparency have destabilized the ad model that relied on external user tracking.
+Chrome decided in April 2025 to keep third-party cookies (and later wound down most Privacy Sandbox ad APIs), but the larger shift toward privacy regulation and tracking limits is unchanged.
 Gartner projects more than 80% of marketers will shift to first-party-data-led strategies by 2027.
 Data you collect yourself is the clearest defense against rising ad costs, tracking restrictions, and privacy regulation — and at the same time, the richest source of genuine customer understanding.

 The Four Data Types